dieuhieu1/spotify_landpage/README.md

 ## Future Enhancements
 - Implement Search Functionality
 - Add Volume and Playback Controls
-- Improve UI/UX with animations
+- Improve UI/UX and Responsive

 ## Troubleshooting
 - **Invalid Token?** Ensure your Spotify App's Redirect URI matches.
+- ** Make sure your Spotify Account have premium to adapt the policy API of Spotify :(((
 - **No Sound?** Make sure a device is active on Spotify.
-- **CORS Issues?** Use a local server instead of `file://`

-## License
-MIT License.
-Feel free to modify and enhance!